Grand Prix Manager 2: Network play

 Network play was also introduced in this version of the game, via Serial Connection, Modem, or TCP/IP, expanding the playability of the game.
 It is still possible to play the game on-line via a software such as Hamachi.
 Originally it could not support any mods, but recent discoveries have allowed the use of modifications in network games as well.

 Game community

 This game still has an active community built around it, providing updates of seasons past and present using both the internal and third party editing tools.
 Several mods have been released.

 Season updates

 The first full modification for the game was released in 2004 and based on the same year's Formula One season.
 Ever since then a modification has been released each year for the contemporary season.
 There are also many historical mods, based on seasons before and after the game's original season (1996).

 Reception

 The game received mixed reviews at the time of its release, with some praising the relatively low learning curve and simplicity, while others criticised its relatively poor interface, high difficulty, poor driver simulation, poor financial simulation and lack of overall improvements over the original Grand Prix Manager.
-Despite this, the game remains very popular among F1 management game fans.
+Despite this, the game remains popular among F1 management game fans.